|Pilot F/Sgt Frank Graeme McDonald, 418154 (POW, executed March 1944) East Malvern, VIC

 Recovery of Remains

-At some time after the crash, F/O McAllister's body was removed to the Bau village cemetery, until an American War Graves party unit visited the area and exhumed his remains and transported them to HQ at Kranket Island where formal identification by wristwatch and belongings occurred.
+At some time after the crash, F/O McAllister's body was removed to the Bau village cemetery, until American Graves Registration Service (AGRS) visited the area and exhumed his remains and transported them to HQ at Kranket Island where formal identification by wristwatch and belongings occurred.
 F/O McAllister was finally buried in Lae War Memorial cemetery.
 F/Sgt McDonald is still MIA (after being executed as a POW).

 Postwar, a RAAF Searcher Team lead by S/L Keith Rundle was advised that this aircraft was located in the vicinity of Aber village is situated in the mountain range west of Alexishafen, approximately 15 air miles inland.